The Mystery Of Disappearing Wasps

 What we regularly encounter between September and December is the phenomena of wasps entering homes form beneath floors, through holes in walls and ceilings and also down chimneys.

 As the temperatures consistently fall below 10C the wasps remaining in the nest at the end of the year become increasingly disorientated by the effect of cold wintery conditions on their central nervous system, similar to that of hypothermia in humans.

-A significant lack of available food from both external sources, e.g. insects and fruit etc and from larvae in the colony compounds this disorientation and decline towards death.
+A reduction of available food from both external sources (insects and fruit) and internal sources (larvae) in the colony further reduces coordination the nest steadily declines towards death.

 All in all, they experience something of a famine and this causes them to wander into areas of a property where they would otherwise have no reason too.

 Wandering wasps search to discover new exits that appear to take them into warm sunshine only to discover its actually a bulb in someone’s bedroom.

 In the UK, the wasp control season begins in May and runs until wasp activity ends.
 This means most pest controllers are very switched on to wasp activity from one year to the next.